brentp/gsort/README.md

 For example, for some reason, you may want to sort your VCF to have order: `X,Y,2,1,3,...` and you want to **keep the header** at the top.

+As a more likely example, you may want to sort your file to match GATK order (1 ...
+X, Y, MT) which is not possible with any other sorting tool.
+With `gsort` one can simply place MT as the last chrom in the .genome file.

-Given a genome file (lines of chrom\tlength) With this tool, you can sort it in that order with:
+Given a genome file (lines of chrom\tlength) With this tool, you can sort a BED/VCF/GTF/... in the order dictated by that file with:

 ```
 gsort --memory 1500 my.vcf.gz crazy.genome | bgzip -c > my.crazy-order.vcf.gz
 ```

-where memory-use will be limited 1500 megabytes.
+where here, memory-use will be limited to 1500 megabytes.

 We will use this to enforce chromosome ordering in [ggd](https://github.com/gogetdata/ggd).

 It will also be useful for getting your files ready for use in **bedtools**.

+# Performance

+gsort can sort the 2 million variants in ESP in 15 seconds.
+It takes a few minutes to sort the ~10 million ExAC variants because of the huuuuge INFO strings in that file.

 # Usage